astropy/astropy-APEs/APE24.rst

 pyOpenSci has its own funding structure beyond the control of Astropy.
 As of July 2023, it is fully funded for the next 2 years.
-Given the number of projects currently looking into a similar partnership with pyOpenSci (SunPy, Heliophysics, etc.) and that it has a full-time staff dedicated to seeking out more funding, we find that the benefits outweigh the risks.
+Given the number of projects currently looking into a similar partnership with pyOpenSci (SunPy, PlasmaPy, pyHeliophysics, etc.) and that it has a full-time staff dedicated to seeking out more funding, we find that the benefits outweigh the risks.